 Brown’s Hotel opened in 1837

-St James’s Hotel and Club
+St James’s Hotel and Club in Park Place

 St James’s Hotel and Club (*****) is also steeped in history, an old Gentleman’s Club in a gorgeous period building.
 Exquisite craftsmanship, such as handmade silk wallpaper and Murano glass chandeliers, is paired with state of the art technology.
 Many of the rooms have balconies and the Penthouse suite has its own private terrace.
 For gastronomes, the Michelin starred restaurant serves up delicious French food made from the finest British produce.